Catherine0120/Catherine0120.github.io/_pages/about.md

 <br />
 This is the homepage of Shiying (Catherine) Zhang（张诗颖）.
 I'm currently a Master student at Princeton major in Financial Mathematics.
 I graduated from Tsinghua University with double bachelors degree in Engineering and Economics ([Double majors: Computer Science and Technology + Economics and Finance](https://ug.sem.tsinghua.edu.cn/bkjbkxm/jsjyjr.htm)), during which I exchanged at University of Oxford, fully sponsored by the prestigious [Yinghua Scholarship](https://goglobal.tsinghua.edu.cn/yinghuascholars), during my junior year.

 As a dual-degree student, I have a deep passion for Computer Science, Economics, and Finance.
 I am fascinated by the insights Economics offers into human behavior and the world, the ingenuity behind computer engineering, the rigor of mathematical logic, and the dynamic challenges of the financial markets.
 Together, these fields provide me with two distinct yet complementary ways of thinking that I believe will profoundly shape my future.
-In terms of my career, I aspire to work at a hedge fund, where I can apply both my quantitative and fundamental analytical skills to guide decision-making and gain insights into the financial markets, especially into impacts of events on market prices.

 I am energetic and passionate about embracing diverse life experiences.
-I have lived in Shenzhen (my birthplace), Shanghai (my hometown), Beijing (my university), Oxford (my exchange year), and Hong Kong (my internships), and have travelled in many places.
-By the time of my graduation, I will have completed seven internships, two research projects, participated in multiple competitions, and earned several scholarships.
-On campus, I served as the department leader of SEM SU, a member of CST SAST, class monitor, and leader of the CST Debate Team.
+I have lived in Shenzhen (my birthplace), Shanghai (my hometown), Beijing (my undergraduate), Oxford (my exchange year), Hong Kong (my internships) and Princeton NJ (my graduate), and have travelled in many places.
+My internship experiences span from fundamental equity research to quantitative research and trading.
+At Tsinghua, I also served as the department leader of SEM SU, a member of CST SAST, class monitor, and leader of the CST Debate Team.

-I enjoy debating (having been awarded best debater in my freshman year), poker (representing Oxford in a UK poker competition), writing (I'm a Wechat official account owner *(The Castle)* and have published more than 100 original articles), travelling (have visited 28 countries / 120 cities), cricket, squash, skiing, and playing the piano (ABRSM Grade 8).
+I enjoy debating (having been awarded best debater in my freshman year), poker (representing Oxford in a UK poker competition), writing (I'm a Wechat official, *The Castle*, account owner and have published more than 100 original articles), travelling (have visited 28 countries / 120+ cities), cricket, squash, skiing, and playing the piano (ABRSM Grade 8).

 Academic Achievements
 -----
 <ul style="line-height: 1.5;">
-  <li><strong>GPA</strong>: 3.94/4.0 (ranked 1st)</li>
+  <li><strong>GPA (at Tsinghua)</strong>: 3.94/4.0 (ranked 1st)</li>
   <li><strong>TOEFL</strong>: 110/120 (R 29, L 29, S 26, W 26), <strong>GRE</strong>: 331/340 (V 161, Q 170, AWA 4), <strong>CET6</strong>: 687/710</li>
   <li><strong>Honors</strong>: Graduate with Honors (Beijing top 5% & Tsinghua top 2% & SEM 1 of 2), YINGHUA Scholarship, National Scholarship (Top 2%), Overall Excellence Scholarship (thrice), Excellent Graduation Thesis (Top 2%), Graduation Commencement Speaker</li>
-  <li><strong>Research Field</strong>: quantitative and fundamental analysis of secondary market, quantitative trader, deep learning's application in stock market</li>
+  <li><strong>Research Field</strong>: quantitative and fundamental analysis of secondary market, quantitative trader</li>
 </ul>